newrelic/terraform-provider-newrelic/website/docs/d/alert_channel.html.markdown

 # Data Source: newrelic\_alert\_channel

-Use this data source to get information about a specific alert channel in New Relic that already exists (e.g newrelic user).
+Use this data source to get information about a specific alert channel in New Relic that already exists.
 More information on Terraform's data sources can be found [here](https://www.terraform.io/docs/configuration/data-sources.html).

 ## Example Usage